List of Farscape characters: Recurring Peacekeeper characters

-Meeklo Braca
+Miklo Braca

-Meeklo Braca, played by David Franklin, was introduced in "Bone to Be Wild" at the end of season one, although he first appeared in a non-speaking role in "The Hidden Memory.
-At the end of fourth season, it is revealed that Braca's first name is Meeklo.
+Miklo Braca, played by David Franklin, was introduced in "Bone to Be Wild" at the end of season one, although he first appeared in a non-speaking role in "The Hidden Memory.
+At the end of fourth season, it is revealed that Braca's first name is Miklo.
 He made his last appearance in "The Peacekeeper Wars Part 2".

 Braca's initial appearances focused on a nondescript, professional relationship to Bialar Crais, his commanding officer.
 As Crais continued his downward spiral into dereliction of duty in his ruthless pursuit of John Crichton, Braca slowly emerged as the voice of quiet dissent among Crais' officers and crew.
-While harboring serious misgivings about the pursuit, there was no way to act upon these doubts until the Command Carrier arrived at the Gammak Base where John Chrichton had been captured.
+While harboring serious misgivings about the pursuit, there was no way to act upon these doubts until the Command Carrier arrived at the Gammak Base where John Crichton had been captured.
 Braca quickly established himself as Scorpius's assistant once Crais was removed from command, which John Crichton compared to a Mr. Burns and Waylon Smithers interaction.
-However, their relationship is generally more complex in that Scorpius clearly trusts Braca implicitly, which is unusual for Scorpius' methodical and suspicious nature.
+However, their relationship is generally more complex in that Scorpius clearly trusts Braca implicitly, which is unusual for Scorpius's methodical and suspicious nature.

 Throughout season two, Scorpius mentored Braca, instructing him on strategy, planning, and politics both internal to Peacekeeper command and the galaxy at large.
-Braca emerged from this grooming with several promotions and quickly established himself as an increasingly efficient and dangerous extension of Scorpius' loyal following.
+Braca emerged from this grooming with several promotions and quickly established himself as an increasingly efficient and dangerous extension of Scorpius's loyal following.

 At the beginning of season four, Lieutenant Braca was promoted to Captain Braca by Commandant Mele-On Grayza.

 Initially, it appeared that he had betrayed Scorpius to Grayza, but by the end of the season it was revealed that Braca was really Scorpius's spy.